Skip to contents

 These functions and workflows produce data frames, visualizations, metadata, and reports to be used in reporting and error checking at clinical sites.
 The image below illustrates the overarching context in which the reporting workflow runs, taking inputs from both the output of the analytics workflow, as well as raw study-, site-, and country-level data in the Raw/Raw+ format.

-All of the functions to create the data frames in the reporting data model will run automatically and sequentially when a user specifies the metadata and data needed for the report, and calls upon the RunWorkflow() function with the data_reporting.yaml file.
-To create a report, the output of the data_reporting.yaml is fed into the reports.yaml to produce and html document with all charts and tables created in the reporting workflow.
+All of the functions to create the data frames in the reporting data model will run automatically and sequentially when a user specifies the metadata and data needed for the report, and calls upon the RunWorkflow() function on the yaml files in the workflow/3_reporting directory.
+To create a report, the output of the reporting yamls is fed into the yamls in the workflow/4_modules directoty to produce and html document with all charts and tables created in the reporting workflow.
+For a more detailed discussion of the yaml file and directory structure, see (vignette("gsmExtensions")).

 Each of the individual functions can also be run independently outside of a specified yaml workflow.